-In accordance with ASC 320, "Investments-Debt and Equity Securities," the Company recorded an unrealized loss of less than \$0.1 million during the first quarter of fiscal 2010, on certain Short-term marketable securities (not auction rate securities) resulting in a carrying cost of \$27.4 million, which has been recorded in Accumulated other comprehensive income.
+In accordance with ASC 320, "Investments-Debt and Equity Securities," the Company recorded an unrealized loss of less than \$0.1 million during the six months ended July 3, 2010 on certain Short-term marketable securities (Level 1 instruments), which has been recorded in Accumulated other comprehensive income.
 Future fluctuations in fair value related to these instruments that the Company deems to be temporary, including any recoveries of previous write-downs, would be recorded to Accumulated other comprehensive income.
+In addition, during the three and six months ended July 3, 2010, the Company realized a gain of \$0.1 million related to the sale of a portion of its Long-term marketable securities portfolio.

 If the Company were to determine in the future that any further decline in fair value is other-than-temporary, we would record an impairment charge, which could have a materially detrimental impact on our operating results.
-If we were to liquidate our position in these securities, it is likely that the amount of any future realized gain or loss would be different from the unrealized gain or loss reported in Accumulated other comprehensive income.
+If we were to liquidate our position in these securities, it is likely that the am ount of any future realized gain or loss would be different from the unrealized gain or loss reported in Accumulated other comprehensive income.
+On July 29, 2010, the Company sold FFELP auction rate securities with a par value of \$3.8 million and fair value of \$2.9 million for \$3.3 million and will report a gain of \$0.4 million in the third fiscal quarter of 2010.

 On December 13, 2008, the Company's Board of Directors approved a stock repurchase program pursuant to which up to \$20.0 million of outstanding common stock may be repurchased from time to time.
 The duration of the repurchase program was twelve months, and expired on December 13, 2009.
-During fiscal year 2009, approximately 263,000 shares were repurchased for \$0.3 million, all of which were open market transactions and were funded from available working capital.
+During fiscal year 2009, approximately 263,000 shares were repurc hased for \$0.3 million, all of which were open market transactions and were funded from available working capital.
 On May 4, 2010, the Board of Directors approved the retirement of repurchased shares.